 Kilbraur Broch (Kilbrare)

-This is another of the Loch Brora brochs, this one situated at the top of the loch on the southern bank of the River Brora.
+This is another of the Loch Brora brochs, this one situated at the head of the loch on the southern bank of the River Brora.
 It has extensive defensive outer walls surrounding the main site.
 Apart from the knoll on which the broch was built, there is little left to see other than a post clearances sheep circle on top of the site.

 Access is from the north bank of the River Brora, then across an old footbridge, and crossing farmland to access the broch site.
 The old footbridge is in a dilapidated state and is not safe.
 Permission for access should also be sought as you have to cross private farmland to gain access to the broch.
-There is a ford and another footbridge across the River Brora upstream at Balnacoil, and it would be safer to cross there and walk down the track.
+There is a ford and another footbridge across the River Brora upstream at Balnacoil, and perhaps it might be safer to cross there and walk down the track.

 Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown Copyright.
 All rights reserved.